 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first low tide was at 1:30 am and the next low tide will be at 12:55 pm.
-The first high tide will be at 7:20 am and the next high tide at 7:25 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 5:45 am and the next high tide at 6:35 pm.
+The only low tide of the day was at 12:25 pm.

-The lunar phase is a Waning Crescent.
-Today we will have 10 hours and 17 minutes of sun.
-The solar transit will be at 12:02 pm and the length of time the moon will be visible will be 10 hours and 38 minutes.
+The lunar phase is a Waxing Gibbous.
+Today we had 11 hours and 49 minutes of sun.
+The solar transit was at 1:00 pm and the length of time the moon will be visible will be 10 hours and 18 minutes.

-The tidal coefficient today is 73, a high value and therefore the range of tides and currents will also be high.
-At noon the tidal coefficient increases to 76 to end the day with a tidal coefficient of 77.
-The tide heights today are 0.3 m, 1.2 m, 0.4 m and 1.7 m.
+The tidal coefficient today is 54 (average).
+At noon the tidal coefficient increases to 60 to end the day with a tidal coefficient of 64.
+The tide heights today are 1.4 m, 0.5 m and 1.2 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Botany Bay which is of 2.0 m and a minimum height of 0.0 m.

 Tide timetable for Botany Bay.
 The times are generated in local time in New South Wales and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: